pitastrudl/wekanwiki/Troubleshooting-Mail.md

 ## Check is username and password required

 If your email server does not require authentication like username and password, [don't include them in MAIL_URL](https://github.com/wekan/wekan/issues/2106).
-For example, IBM Lotus does not require username and password.
+For example, IBM Notes does not require username and password.

 ## Config